 2.1 Performance of Services

-b. permit the Customer to access and use the Web Tools for the purposes of receiving the benefit of the Services.
+- permit the Individual Applicant or LEC to access and use the Web Tools for the purposes of receiving the benefit of the Services.

 2.2 Access to the Web Tools

-ii. the use of the Services, (including in respect of passwords and other security information) as displayed on the Website or otherwise notified to the Customer or LEC from time to time.
+- the use of the Services, (including in respect of passwords and other security information) as displayed on the Website or otherwise notified to the Individual Applicant or LEC from time to time.

 ii any part of the ESA Systems, hardware, software or networks.

-f.
-If the Customer or LEC becomes aware of, or suspects that a breach of any of the obligations set out in this clause 2.2 has occurred, the LEC must promptly notify ESA, in which case ESA may take such action as it considers appropriate (which may include changing the Customer's passwords and other security information).
+- If the Individual Applicant or LEC becomes aware of, or suspects that a breach of any of the obligations set out in this clause 2.2 has occurred, the Individual Applicant or LEC must promptly notify ESA, in which case ESA may take such action as it considers appropriate (which may include changing the Individual Applicant or LEC's passwords and other security information.

 2.3 No Guarantee of continuity of Services